 His love for architecture is well-known.
 Being a devout Hindu and a savior of Hinduism he invited distinguished Brahmins from all over the country and allotted them land for settling down in Jaipur.
 He extended many privileges to this community and all this is well-documented.
 Historians claim that he was one of its kind, given his intellect & achievements.

-Made out of sandstone and marble, this statute recognizes the contributions made by Maharajah Sawai Jai Singh II, Jaipur and Jantar Mantar.
+Made out of sandstone and marble, this memorial recognizes the contribution of Maharaja Sawai Jai Singh II in making Jaipur a great city.